 - Egg wash the top of the exposed puff pastry dough, sprinkle with Demerara Sugar and bake approximately 20-30 minutes rotating halfway through baking until dough is golden and flakey.

-While I was at the bakery I overheard Michelle saying to one of her pastry assistance to bake it until there is color.
+While I was at the bakery I overheard Michelle saying to one of her pastry assistants to bake the pear galettes until there is color.
 “Color is flavor, so let it go until it is nice and caramelized!”
 I think those are great words to live by in the pastry kitchen and at home!

 Mortar & pestle, plus a signed copy of American Masala goes to Laurie.